RC2014Z80/RC2014/ROMs/HexLoadr/README.md

                 JP      ABPASS  ; return the 16 bit value to USR(x).
 Note JP not CALL
 ```

-# Program Usage

-1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler, or compile a C program using z88dk.
-For the RC2014 32kB, suitable origins commence from `0x8400`, and the default z88dk origin for RC2014 is `0x9000`.

-2. Give the `HLOAD` command within Basic.

-3. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1, using the Linux `cat` utility or similar.
-If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py > /dev/ttyUSB0 < myprogram.hex` or `cat > /dev/ttyUSB0 < myprogram.hex`.
-The RC2014 interface can absorb full rate uploads, so using `slowprint.py` is an unnecessary precaution.

-4. Start your program by typing `PRINT USR(0)`, or `?
-USR(0)`, or other variant if you have an input parameter to pass to your program.

-5. Profit.
+## RST locations

+For convenience, because we can't easily change the ROM code interrupt routines this ROM provides for the RC2014, the ACIA serial Tx and Rx routines are reachable from your assembly program by calling the `RST` instructions from your program.

+* Tx: `RST 08` expects a byte to transmit in the `a` register.
+* Rx: `RST 10` returns a received byte in the `a` register, and will block (loop) until it has a byte to return.
+* Rx Check: `RST 18` will immediately return the number of bytes in the Rx buffer (0 if buffer empty) in the `a` register.
+* Unused: `RST 20`, `RST 28`, `RST 30` are available to the user.
+* INT: `RST 38` is used by the ACIA 68B50 Serial Device through the IM1 `INT` location.
+* NMI: `NMI` is unused and is available to the user.

+All `RST nn` targets can be rewritten in a `JP` table originating at `0x8000` in RAM.
+This allows the use of debugging tools and reorganising the efficient `RST` instructions as needed.
+Check the source to see the address of each `RST xx`.
+By default, if not defined, `RST nn` targets return a "?UF Error" code.
+For more information on configuring and using the `RST nn` targets [refer to the example in the Wiki](https://github.com/RC2014Z80/RC2014/wiki/Using-Z88DK#basic-subtype).
 ## Notes

 Note that your C or assembly program and the `USR(x)` jump address setting will remain in place through a RC2014 Warm Reset, provided you prevent Basic from initialising the RAM locations you have used.
+Also, you can reload your assembly program to the same RAM location through multiple Warm Resets, without reprogramming the `USR(x)` jump.

 Any Basic programs loaded will also remain in place during a Warm Reset.